iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Monotonicity of Subgradient.md

 ---
 ### **Heinz's Monotone Operator**
-#HEINZ Proposition 9.8 in his course notes, the proof is direct, similar to what we have in [[../CVX Analysis/Gradient, Hessian Characterization of Convexity]].
+#HEINZ Proposition 9.8 in his course notes, the proof is direct, similar to what we have in [[../CVX Analysis/Gradient, Hessian Characterization of Convex Functions]].